-1 Introduction
+1. Introduction

-1.1 Automatic Dependent Surveillance - Broadcast (ADS-B) is an important underlying technology in the United States' (U.S.'s) Federal Aviation Administration's (FAA's) plan to transform air traffic control from the current system to the Next Generation Air Transportation System (NextGen).
+1.1 Automatic Dependent Surveillance - Broadcast (ADS-B) is one of the important underlying technologies in the United States' (U.S.'s) Federal Aviation Administration's (FAA's) plan to transform air traffic control from the current system to the Next Generation Air Transportation System (NextGen).
 ADS-B is bringing the precision and reliability of satellite-based navigation to surveillance in the U.S. National Airspace System (NAS).